opconWizard/opcon-docs/docs/installation/components.md

 The installation writes the log file named SMA_OpCon_Enterprise_Manager\_\<CPUType\>\_Install.log to the Windows directory.
 Consult this file if any installation problems are suspected.
 :::

-[Reconfigure OpCon/xps Data Location]{.ul}
+[Reconfigure OpCon Data Location]{.ul}
-If the previous version of the EM was installed from a release lower than 16.0, you may need to complete this procedure to reconfigure the share path to the OpCon/xps data.
+If the previous version of the EM was installed from a release lower than 16.0, you may need to complete this procedure to reconfigure the share path to the OpCon data.

 In the Enterprise Manager: